howdyband/makerteens/courses.md

 **Integrated Science**

 As related to other subjects, such a genetics in the study of traits in psychology, or anatomy and physiology of the nervous system.
 Physics as related to construction or how instruments produce sounds.
-Color theory and frequency of light... all based in the skill set advocated by the Next Generation Science Standards.
+Color theory and frequency of light... all based in the skill set advocated by the Next Generation Science Standards, with scientific inquiry and lab experience.

 Science comes first in the STEAM project based model.
 Scientific thinking is integrated into every aspect of our alternative high school.
 Students think critically as they research and evaluate the merits of competing ideas.
 Students test claims and report their findings in concise written and oral communication.
 The study of physics is most often the focus as we learn about such things as manipulating waves in art and music, and learning why simple and complex machines make human effort more efficient while we build our tiny house.
 In biology we learn about the dangers of mold and how to prevent its growth inside the tiny house.
 Within the category of biology we also learn about plants to use for improving indoor air quality.
 Biology includes overlap in such things as body health and the study of brain anatomy and physiology in psychology.
 Environmental science is important in such concerns as the sustainable selection of building materials, the disposal of waste, and grey water filtration and recycling.
 Chemistry includes explorations into why certain cleaners work better than others.
 What reactions drive an efficient HVAC system to cool and heat the house?
 Keeping Science at the forefront of STEAM provides a constant reminder to look for teachable moments in the unexpected twists of project based learning.